History of turnpikes and canals in the United States: Political differences

-Initial resolution
+Governmental involvement in internal improvements

 In March 1824 the Supreme Court issued a landmark decision in Gibbons v.
 Ogden, ruling that the power to regulate interstate commerce was granted to Congress by the Commerce Clause of the United States Constitution.
 The Court went on to conclude that Congressional power extends to the regulation of all aspects of commerce, overriding state law to the contrary.

-In the Presidential campaign of 1824, Speaker of the House Henry Clay, the foremost proponent of the 'American System', pleaded for a larger conception of the functions of the national government.
+In the presidential campaign of 1824, Speaker of the House Henry Clay, the foremost proponent of the 'American System', pleaded for a larger conception of the functions of the national government.
 He called attention to provisions made for coastal surveys and lighthouses on the Atlantic seaboard and deplored the neglect of the interior of the country.
-Senator and war-hero Andrew Jackson voted for the General Survey Act, as did Secretary of State John Quincy Adams, who left no doubt that he did not support the narrow views of his New England region on this issue.
-William H. Crawford felt the constitutional scruples being voiced in the South, and followed the old expedient of advocating for a constitutional amendment to sanction national internal improvements.
+Senator and war hero Andrew Jackson voted for the General Survey Act, as did Secretary of State John Quincy Adams, who left no doubt that he did not support the narrow views of his New England region on this issue.
+William H. Crawford felt the constitutional scruples being voiced in the South and followed the old expedient of advocating for a constitutional amendment to sanction national internal improvements.

 Shortly thereafter, Congress passed two important laws that would set a new course concerning federal involvement in internal improvements.
 In April Congress passed the General Survey Act, which authorized the president to have surveys made of routes for roads and canals "of national importance, in a commercial or military point of view, or necessary for the transportation of public mail;" this is sometimes referred to as the first "Roads and Canals" Act.
 It authorized the survey of waterways to designate those "capable of sloop navigation."
-The second act, "An Act to Improve the Navigation of the Ohio and Mississippi Rivers," was passed in May; it appropriated $75,000 to improve navigation on the Ohio and Mississippi rivers by removing sandbars, snags, and other obstacles – the second act is often called the first rivers and harbors legislation.
+The second act, "An Act to Improve the Navigation of the Ohio and Mississippi Rivers," was passed in May; it appropriated $75,000 to improve navigation on the Ohio and Mississippi rivers by removing sandbars, snags, and other obstacles.
+The second act is often called the first rivers and harbors legislation.
 The president assigned responsibility for the road, canal and waterway surveys as well as the navigation improvements to the Corps of Engineers, marking marked the beginning of its continuous involvement in domestic civil works.

 In 1826 Congress expanded the workload of the Corps of Engineers and the pace of improvements.
-The new legislation authorized the president to have river surveys made to clean out and deepen selected waterways and to make various other river and harbor improvements.
+The legislation authorized the president to have river surveys made to clean out and deepen selected waterways and to make various other river and harbor improvements.
 It was also the first legislation of this type to combine authorizations for both surveys and projects, thereby establishing the pattern for future work.

 Some political differences did remain.
 In March 1826 the Virginia general assembly declared that all the principles of their earlier resolutions applied "with full force against the powers assumed by Congress" in passing acts to further internal improvements and to protect manufacturers.
 That the John Quincy Adams administration would meet with opposition in Congress was a foregone conclusion.